alchemy-bootcamp-one-summer-2018/bus-mall/README.md

 note: user = person in the focus group (this is not a public-facing app)

-## Tasks

-1. Upon receiving a click, three new non-duplicating random images need to be automatically displayed.
-In other words, the three images that are displayed should contain no duplicates, nor should they duplicate with any images that we displayed immediately before.

 ## TODO

 * work on grid model